Texas Senate, District 11

 District 11 of the Texas Senate is a senatorial district that currently serves portions of Brazoria, Galveston and Harris counties in the U.S. state of Texas.

-The current Senator from District 11 is Larry Taylor.
+The current senator from District 11 is Mayes Middleton.

-Top 5 biggest cities in district
+Biggest cities in the district

 District 11 has a population of 791,770 with 582,677 that is at voting age from the 2010 census.

 District officeholders

 Election history

 Election history of District 11 from 1992.

+2022

+Mayes Middleton (Republican) was unopposed; as such, the election was cancelled and Middleton was declared elected without a vote.